ArduPilot/MethodicConfigurator/USERMANUAL.md

 #### 5. Editing Parameters

 - The parameter table presents the parameters in the current intermediate parameter file
+- The first column is a `Del` button that deletes the parameter in this row from the current intermediate parameter file.
-- The first column is the ArduPilot parameter name used in that row.
+- The second column is the ArduPilot parameter name used in that row.
   - ReadOnly parameters are presented on a *red background*🟥, they should not be present in an intermediate configuration file because under normal conditions they can not be changed
   - Sensor calibration parameters are presented on a *yellow background*🟨, they are vehicle-instance dependent and can NOT be reused between similar vehicles
 - The current parameter value downloaded from your FC is in the `Current Value` column.
   - Not available parameter values are presented as `N/A` on an *orange background*🟧
   - Parameters that have the default parameter value are presented on a *light blue background* 🟦
 - The new value is the value in the intermediate file and will be uploaded to the flight controller. **You MUST change the value to meet your needs**.
-The provided values in the `example_vehicle` directory are just examples.
+The provided values in the `vehicle_template` directory are just examples.
+  - parameters that should not be changed by the users, or are derived from information in the [*component editor*](#component-editor-interface) are greyed out and can not be edited
 - **In the parameter table, you can edit the `New Value` and `Change Reason` entries for each parameter.**
-- **You MUST edit the `Change Reason` so that other users understand why you changed the parameter to that particular `new value`**
+- **You MUST edit the `Change Reason` so that other users understand why you changed the parameter to that particular `New value`**
 - Check the `Upload` checkbox to select parameters to be uploaded to the flight controller
 - **Hover over the labels to see tooltips with additional information.**
 - The entire ArduPilot official parameter documentation is available on the tooltip, no need to use a browser to search for it.
+- The `Add` button adds a parameter to the current intermediate parameter file.

 #### 6. Focus on the changed parameters (optional)